Common Real-World Decode Issues When Using Codable (Part 1)

 Preface

-Due to the backend API upgrade, we need to adjust the API processing architecture.
-Recently, we took this opportunity to update the original network processing architecture written in Objective-C to Swift.
-Due to the different languages, it is no longer suitable to use the original Restkit to handle our network layer applications.
-However, it must be said that Restkit’s functionality is very powerful, and it was used very effectively in the project with almost no major issues.
-But it is relatively cumbersome, almost no longer maintained, and purely Objective-C. It will inevitably need to be replaced in the future.
+Due to the backend API upgrade, we needed to adjust the API handling architecture.
+Recently, we took this opportunity to update the original network handling architecture, which was written in Objective-C, to Swift.
+Because of the language difference, it’s no longer suitable to use the original Restkit to manage the network layer.
+However, we must admit that Restkit’s features are very comprehensive and powerful.
+It worked smoothly in our project with almost no major issues.
+On the downside, it is very heavy, barely maintained, and purely Objective-C; it will inevitably need to be replaced in the future.

-Restkit almost handled all the network request-related functions we needed, from basic network processing, API calls, network processing, to response processing JSON String to Object, and even storing objects into Core Data.
-It was a framework that could handle ten tasks at once.
+Restkit almost handles all the features needed for network requests, from basic network handling, API calls, network processing, to response handling like JSON String to Object, and even saving objects into Core Data.
+It’s a truly powerful framework that can do the work of ten.

-With the evolution of the times, the current frameworks no longer focus on an all-in-one package but more on flexibility, lightness, and combination, increasing more flexibility and creating more variations.
-Therefore, when replacing it with Swift, we chose to use Moya as the network processing part of the package, and other functions we needed were combined in other ways.
+With the evolution of time, current frameworks no longer focus on an all-in-one package.
+Instead, they emphasize flexibility, lightweight design, and modularity to create more variations.
+Therefore, when switching to Swift, we chose Moya as the networking library and combined other needed functionalities through different methods.

-For the JSON String to Object Mapping part, we use Swift’s built-in Codable (Decodable) protocol & JSONDecoder for processing.
-We split the Entity/Model to enhance responsibility separation, operation, and readability.
-Additionally, we also need to consider the code base mixing Objective-C and Swift.
+Regarding the JSON String to Object Mapping section, we use Swift’s built-in Codable (Decodable) protocol and JSONDecoder for processing; we also separate Entity/Model to enhance responsibility division, operation, and readability.
+Additionally, the codebase mixing Objective-C and Swift must be taken into consideration.

-* The Encodable part is omitted, and the examples only show the implementation of Decodable.
-They are similar; if you can decode, you can also encode.
+* The Encodable part is omitted; examples only show Decodable implementation, which is similar.
+If you can decode, you can also encode.

 Getting Started